IBM/acme-freight/README.md

 * [acme-freight-webui](https://github.com/ibm/acme-freight-webui) - provides a dashboard to view ongoing shipments and alerts.
 There is no log-in or user credentials per se to use the deployed applications.
 Instead a unique demo ID is assigned to any new user trying the application.
 Behind each demo ID, Acme Freight creates an isolated environment with a default set of business users, distribution centers, retail stores, shipments.
 Refer to the [walkthrough](WALKTHROUGH.md) to get a tour of the capabilities.

 * [acme-freight-recommendation](https://github.com/ibm/acme-freight-recommendation) - makes shipment recommendations based on weather conditions.
-It is a set of Bluemix OpenWhisk to retrieve current weather conditions and given a weather event to generate new shipment recommendations.
+It is a set of IBM Cloud Functions to retrieve current weather conditions and given a weather event to generate new shipment recommendations.
 These recommendations could then be turned into real orders.

 * [acme-freight-controller](https://github.com/ibm/acme-freight-controller) - acts as the main controller for interaction between the services.
 It receives requests from the user interface and routes them to the ERP or the weather recommendation module.